Josephson effect in an atomic Fulde-Ferrell-Larkin-Ovchinnikov superfluid: Josephson effect and single-particle tunneling

+We first concentrate on the Josephson tunneling with the same number of particles in each well, for which the single-particle tunneling is blocked.
 With the help of the Wick theorem, in the statistical average of $I_J(t)$ we split the four fermionic field operators.
-The integration of the average over time $t_1$ can then be expressed in terms of the retarded correlation functions \cite{mahan},
+The integration of the average over time $t_1$ can then be expressed in terms of the retarded correlation functions~\cite{mahan},

 where the indices $i$ and $j$ refer to, respectively, the energy levels in the left and right wells, and the subscripts $L$ and $R$ are the indices for wells.
 We have abbreviated $u=u(x_0)$ and $v=v(x_0)$.
-Consequently, the Josephson current can be calculated as \cite{mahan},
+Consequently, the Josephson current can be calculated as~\cite{mahan},

 where the maximum current

 The Josephson current thus oscillates in phase with a peak value $I_J^{\max } $.
 It is clear from the expressions (\ref{cf1}) and (\ref{cf2}) that correlation functions become roughly a product of two order parameters if we approximate the gap equation $\Delta (x)\propto \sum_\eta u_\eta (x)v_\eta ^{*}(x)$.
 This particular structure emphasizes the microscopic origin of the GL theory of Josephson effect.